How AI Image Recognition Works

 AI image recognition is the process of using machine learning to detect, classify, or match visual content in a photo.
 It turns objects, scenes, text, colors, and shapes into labels or similar results that a person can review.

-Visual identification helps when you have a photo but no name for the subject.
+AI image recognition is useful when a picture is available but the object, plant, animal, or landmark in it is still unknown.
 Lens App applies this workflow to everyday photos, and photos deleted after analysis keeps the scan lightweight and private.
-For background, computer vision is the broader field behind these methods: https://en.wikipedia.org/wiki/Computer_vision.
+For background, computer vision is the broader field behind these methods (source: Wikipedia – Computer vision).

 How AI Image Recognition Works